exitflynn/DeGrasse/README.md

 ## Installation and Setup:

 (0. Sign-up on <https://api.nasa.gov/#signUp> and get the API key.
-Then go to the [Discord Developers Portal](https://discord.com/developers/) and create a new bot.O Check all the three intents given under 'Privileged Gateway Intents' Under the OAuth2 section check bot scope and check administrator in the permissions section)
+Then go to the [Discord Developers Portal](https://discord.com/developers/) and create a new bot.
+Check all the three intents given under 'Privileged Gateway Intents' Under the OAuth2 section check bot scope and check administrator in the permissions section)